 - Bright Futures scholarships are for students seeking their first bachelor's degree.

 - Students working on a 2nd bachelor's degree are not eligible.

 - Graduate students may be eligible for 1 term of Bright Futures if they complete their bachelor's degree within 7 semesters and have at least 15 Bright Futures hours remaining.

-- For additional eligibility and renewal requirements please see the State of Florida's Bright Futures webpage here
+- For additional eligibility and renewal requirements please see the State of Florida's Bright Futures webpage.

 - FSU may post estimated awards for students who may potentially be eligible for this scholarship.
 Final award is conditional upon the student meeting all requirements.
-Please see the State of Florida Fact Sheet here
+Please see the State of Florida Fact Sheet for more information.

 - Eligible students must successfully complete all hours registered for at the end of drop/add each term to continue to be eligible for the scholarship.
 Drops/Withdrawals after the end of drop/add will result in the permanent loss of the scholarship for future years.

 - GPA and Hours completed are reported to the State of Florida at the end of each Spring term for renewal review.